DoubleHyphen/Personal-Blog/htticnd_v2.md

 Firstly: in Rust, pointer comparison is defined as a comparison _of their addresses alone_.
 In other words, the program was wrong to output `false` from the get-go, even before the non-determinism reared its ugly head.

 And secondly: remember how I said at the beginning that this is a C-language-family problem?
+Yeah, that's not just an LLVM issue.
 Let's translate the program to C and experiment further:
 ```c
 #include <stdio.h>
 #include <stdint.h>